 Yearning to be addressed by fate and causality in karmic collusion

-Life embodies the human 'race', every generation picks up pace
+Life embodies the human 'race', every generation picks up

 As we speed towards the inevitable moral demotion